 All of the villas and townhouse have their own pool.

 Wind down after a day of surfing in the Areias do Seixo spa.
-There’s a sauna, Turkish bath and relaxation room adorned with Moroccan lights and a log fire; plus two treatment rooms (opt for a hot stone massage, shiatsu treatment or cocoa scrub).
+There’s a dry sauna, steam sauna and relaxation room adorned with Moroccan lights and a log fire; plus two treatment rooms (opt for a hot stone massage, shiatsu treatment or cocoa scrub).
 Yoga and functional training sessions are organised in the family village, but movement isn’t consigned to the indoors: trekking, SUP boarding and bike rides are some of the ocean-air-infused wellness activities on offer.
 Please note the spa is for guests aged 16 and over.

 A notebook (made of recycled paper, naturally) to jot down tips during a tour with the green-thumbed gardener.